 There are a few methods that can be used to fix this issue.
-If you are using a shared hosting service, you would have to contact your hosting provider to increase your file upload limit.
-However we can also do it ourselves using 1 of the 3 following options:
+If you are using a shared hosting service, you might have to contact your hosting provider to increase your file upload limit.
+However we can also try to DIY (do it yourself) using one of the following methods.

 Option 1: Edit the PHP.ini file

 We can edit the PHP.ini file by using FTP or a file manager plugin.
 For this guide we will use the WP File Manager to edit the files.
 In most cases, the PHP.ini file would be located in the root folder but if you don't see it, you can create it there and continue to edit it.